milowangjinhong/AI_Predictor_for_Flow_Through_Porous_Media/README.md

 # AI Predictor for Flow Through Porous Media

-This is a repository created for data-driven prediction of flow through porous media
+This is a repository created for data-driven prediction of flow through porous media.

+Three architectures are implemented and tested for the application:
+- Convolutional Auto-Encoder
+- U-NET
+- Fourier Neural Operator

 ---